 - Keeping a current customer is anywhere from 5 to 25 times less expensive than acquiring a new one.1

-- Increasing customer retention by 5 percent can yield profit boosts of 25 to 95 percent.1
+- Increasing customer retention by 5% can yield profit boosts of 25% to 95%.1

-- A current customer has a 60 to 70 percent probability of buying from you versus just 5 to 20 percent for a prospect.2
+- A current customer has a 60% to 70% probability of buying from you versus just 5% to 20% for a prospect.2

-- Repeat customers may spend as much as 60 percent more per transaction than newcomers3
+- Repeat customers may spend as much as 60% more per transaction than newcomers.3

 How do you create a customer marketing strategy?

 The process you follow to develop a sound customer marketing strategy and supporting campaigns can also inform your new customer acquisition plans.
-It all begins with these four steps:
+The key elements of a customer-driven marketing strategy include these four steps: